 It's far from a complex formula, but trust me--when packed with mountains on mountains of flavor, the end result is downright drool-worthy.
 Because you deserve a noteworthy lunch, ok?
 Ok.

-How to make yummy vegetable bowls (step by step instructions)
+How to make yummy vegetable bowls (step-by-step instructions)

 It's easy, I promise!
 We're seasoning sweet potatoes, chickpeas, and Brussels sprouts with a zesty mix of spices and oil then roasting until they're nice and caramelized.